 Early Childhood Special Education – The Early Childhood Special Education Program is a part of Grove Children’s Preschool and is designed for students with identified developmental delays in the area of speech-language, motor, social-emotional, adaptive and/or cognitive functioning.
 This program provides early intervention in each of the developmental areas for identified children ages 3-4.
 Programs are located at Indian Trail School and Henry Puffer School.

-Developmental Learning Program, DLP – The Developmental Learning Program is a highly individualized special education program designed to meet the intensive needs of students with known or suspected intellectual disabilities that are most likely combined with a communication disorder, limited adaptive skills, behavioral issues, social limitations, and/or significant academic deficiencies.
+Developmental Learning Program, DLP – The Developmental Learning Program is a highly individualized special education program designed to meet the intensive needs of students with known or suspected intellectual disabilities that are most likely combined with other intensive needs in areas of communication, independence, adaptive/functional skills, behavioral manifestations and/or social skills.
 Programs are located at Hillcrest School for grades K-6 and O’Neill Middle School for grades 7-8.
 Learn more.

 Behavioral, Emotional and Social Training Program, BEST – The BEST program uses a team approach to serve students with disabilities whose social, emotional and behavioral needs significantly impede their ability to access curriculum exclusively in the general education environment.
 Programming can include multi-grade grouping and can range from a full self-contained environment to the use of consultative services only.
-BEST classes are located at Kingsley School for grades K-6 and O’Neill Middle School for grades 7-8.
+BEST classes are currently located at Kingsley School for grades K-6 and O’Neill Middle School for grades 7-8.
 Learn more.

-Reaching Independence through Structured Education Program, RISE – The RISE Program offers an education experience customized to support students with developmental delays and/or Autism Spectrum Disorder and related characteristics.
-The program is located at Indian Trail School and currently serves students in preschool through third grade.
+Reaching Independence through Structured Education Program, RISE — The RISE program offers an education experience customized to support students with developmental delays, autism spectrum disorder and/or related characteristics.
+The program is located at Indian Trail School and currently serves students in preschool through fourth grade (20/21 school year).
 Learn more.